 At last, the wait is over.
-With the release of Iron Fist, we've now been introduced to all four of Marvel's Defenders and we couldn't be more excited to see what's next in store for our heroes.
+The first phase of Marvel Netflix is now complete, and we couldn't be more excited to see what's next in store for our heroes.
 Each has come to occupy a dark, bloody corner of the Marvel Cinematic Universe, one where Wilson Fisk can go on a brutal rampage, or Luke Cage can take a shotgun blast to the head.
-But five series in, how do the different Marvel Netflix shows compare?
-It's time to rank The Defenders...
+But how do the different Marvel Netflix shows compare?
+It's time to rank the Defenders...

 #IronFist has proved to be the most divisive of Marvel's #Netflix shows to date, prompting the Internet to launch into a vocal debate on the casting of Finn Jones.
 Some critics argued that Marvel should have drastically rewritten the character, and Jones unwisely stumbled into the debate:

-Sadly, in my view Jones just doesn't quite have the charisma for the role, and he most certainly doesn't have the martial arts skills; I can forgive poorly-choreographed fight scenes in most TV shows, but not in Iron Fist.
+Sadly, Jones struggles to portray the charisma needed for the role, and he most certainly doesn't demonstrate the martial arts skills; I can forgive poorly-choreographed fight scenes in most TV shows, but not in Iron Fist.
 The script doesn't help, with poor pacing and some very strangely-constructed dialogue.

 At the same time, though, I can fully understand why Iron Fist has divided critics and fans.
 While many aspects of the show are poorly handled, I actually found Iron Fist to be a fun ride overall, helped by Jessica Henwick's Colleen Wing and Rosario Dawson's return as Claire Temple.
 There's also a twist in the penultimate episode that thankfully comes close to subverting the 'White Savior' trope, and the final confrontation is well-executed.
 All in all, though, I'm left more interested in a Daughters of the Dragon spin-off series than I am in the idea of Iron Fist Season 2, which is clearly set up at the end.